-Does Pickup Height and Position Affect Guitar Tone?
-(The Truth)
+Does Pickup Height Affect Guitar Tone?
+Unlocking the Secrets

 Do pickup height and position affect the guitar tone?
 Yes.
 The distance between the pickups and the strings affects the guitar’s tone.
 Thus, it’s important to adjust the pickup height.
 A change in the string’s vibration pattern, pitch, and sustain and an increase in the pickup’s output occurs when the distance between them decreases.